Denis Kang: Background

 Kang was born in the French overseas collectivity of Saint Pierre and Miquelon to a Korean father and French mother.
 He and his family relocated to the Canary Islands and finally North Vancouver, British Columbia, Canada, in 1988 when he was 11 years old.
+During this period Kang trained multiple martial arts styles. such as Wrestling, Judo, Taekwondo, and Kyokushin Karate.
 After some years from their arrival to Vancouver, he started taking Hapkido lessons by encouragement of his parents.
-Kang transitioned into Brazilian Jiu-Jitsu in high school because he wanted to improve in his ground game more than practice self-defense.
+Kang transitioned into Brazilian Jiu-Jitsu and Kickboxing in high school because he wanted to improve in his ground game more than practice self-defense.

 Mixed martial arts career

 Early career

 Kang's MMA career began in 1998 at the Ultimate Warrior Challenge in Vancouver, British Columbia, Canada.
 Kang was successful in his debut fight, winning by submission (rear naked choke) over Eric Harcrow.
 Kang would go on to win his next 2 fights before going 2–5 over his next 8 with one no contest against Dennis Hallman.
 He would go 7–7 with one no contest in his first 15 fights, with a few convincing defeats.

 After winning five of his next six fights, Kang signed a contract with Spirit MC, a South Korea MMA organization.
 Denis went 5–0 while fighting in Korea and was crowned the Spirit MC Heavyweight Champion.
 Following this, Denis relocated to Florida and joined American Top Team.

 It was at this time that Kang caught the attention of the PRIDE Fighting Championships.
 Kang signed a contract with PRIDE and made his debut at PRIDE Bushido 6, where he defeated Japanese opponent Takahiro Oba via armbar at 4:24 of round one.
 Under the Korean banner, Denis went on to win his next two fights in PRIDE, with a victory coming over Englishman Mark Weir at PRIDE Bushido 10.
 In between fights for Pride, Denis fought American Albert Basconcelles and knocked him out within 12 seconds of the opening bell.
 At Bushido 11, Kang continued his winning streak by knocking out Chute Boxe member Murilo "Ninja" Rua in 15 seconds in the first round of the PRIDE Bushido Welterweight (183 lb) Grand Prix.
 At Bushido 12, Denis submitted Armenian Amar Suloev via rear naked choke to advance to the semi-final round of the Welterweight Grand Prix.
 With this win, Kang was then 18–0–1 in his last 19 contests.
 However, after advancing through the semi-final round of the Bushido tournament and beating Akihiro Gono on November 5, 2006, he was defeated by Kazuo Misaki in the final at Bushido 13.
 Kang had torn his right biceps muscle earlier that night in his win over Gono.